 2) Question the Cultural Narrative

 So, learn to question the cultural narrative.
-If you are a victim of systematic indoctrination as a child, it is not your fault.
-However, as an adult, it is your responsibility to correct this negative programming.
+It is not your fault if you are a victim of systematic indoctrination as a child.
+However, it is your responsibility to correct this negative programming as an adult.
 Otherwise, you will perpetuate negative prejudice and bias.